-- 12. Describe the type and number of anticipated dwelling units indirectly resulting from the Project. - 13.
-Describe the average square footage for anticipated dwelling units, broken down by type of unit, indirectly resulting from the Project.

-14. Estimate the amount of development fees to be generated by development in accordance with implementation of the Project.
+- 9. Describe the type and number of anticipated dwelling units indirectly resulting from the Project. - 10.
+Describe the average square footage for anticipated dwelling units, broken down by type of unit, indirectly resulting from the Project. - 11.
+Estimate the amount of development fees to be generated by development in accordance with implementation of the Project.

 The foregoing categories of information are critical for determining the extent of both physical and fiscal impacts on the District caused by increased population growth.
-These impacts were not adequately addressed in the ConnectMenlo EIR.

 California school districts are dependent on developer fees authorized by the provisions of Government Code Sections 65995, et seq., and Education Code sections 17620, et seq., for financing new school facilities and maintenance of existing facilities.
-The developer fees mandated by Section 65995 provide the District a significant portion of its local share of financing for facilities needs related to development.
-However, as discussed, AB 48, combined with the extremely high costs of land, may significantly impair the District's abilities to mitigate impacts caused by school facilities overcrowding.
+The developer fees mandated by Section 65995 provide the District the bulk of its local share of financing for facilities needs related to development.